PX20/trafficmap/replit.md

-# QLD Traffic Monitor
+# QLD Safety Monitor

 ## Overview

-QLD Traffic Monitor is a real-time traffic monitoring application for Queensland roads.
-The application provides live traffic events, road closures, hazards, and traffic camera feeds across Queensland by integrating with the official QLD Traffic API.
-Built as a full-stack web application, it features an interactive map interface with filtering capabilities, allowing users to view and analyze traffic conditions in real-time.
+QLD Safety Monitor is a comprehensive real-time safety and incident monitoring application for Queensland.
+The application provides live traffic events, emergency incidents, crime reports, suspicious behavior alerts, and traffic camera feeds across Queensland.
+It integrates with the official QLD Traffic API and QLD Emergency Services data feeds, while also supporting community-driven incident reporting through user authentication.
+Built as a full-stack web application, it features an interactive map interface with advanced filtering capabilities, allowing users to view and analyze safety conditions in real-time.

 ## User Preferences